 What tools do I need to be a successful proofeader?

 Below are the tops tools that every freelance proofreader should be familiar with.
+The best part is, most of these tools are FREE to use.

 Microsoft Word – It’s easy to proofread in Microsoft Word.
 Use it to check grammar, spelling, word choice, track changes, and edit the details of your work.